Len-PGH/serverless_examples/spambot-lenny/lenny.md

 -    Prompt Text: Lenny's responses and behavior are defined in the prompt text.
 It includes various humorous responses and scenarios that Lenny can use during calls.

--    Post Prompt Text: After the call, Lenny is instructed to summarize the conversation in JSON format.
+-    Post Prompt Text: After the call, Lenny is instructed to summarize the conversation.

 ### How Lenny Works